yuri-pechatnov/caos/tools/save_them_all.md

 execute_cmd("git push origin master")
 ```

-    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.ipynb
+    > git add --ignore-errors  ../sem26-fs-fuse/*.ipynb
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.md
+    > git add --ignore-errors  ../sem26-fs-fuse/*.md
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
+    > git add --ignore-errors  ../sem26-fs-fuse/*.c
+    > git add --ignore-errors  ../sem26-fs-fuse/*.cpp
+    > git add --ignore-errors -f  -f ../sem26-fs-fuse/bash_popen_tmp/*.html
+    fatal: pathspec '../sem26-fs-fuse/bash_popen_tmp/*.html' did not match any files
-    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.c
+    > git add --ignore-errors -f  -f ../sem26-fs-fuse/interactive_launcher_tmp/*.log
+    > git add -u
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/curl_easy.c.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/curl_medium.c.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    > git add --ignore-errors  ../sem24-http-libcurl-cmake/*.cpp
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/simple_cmake_example/main.cpp.
-    The file will have its original line endings in your working directory.
-    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/bash_popen_tmp/*.html
-    fatal: pathspec '../sem24-http-libcurl-cmake/bash_popen_tmp/*.html' did not match any files
-    > git add --ignore-errors -f  -f ../sem24-http-libcurl-cmake/interactive_launcher_tmp/*.log
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/186616182816427350.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/509654095027644880.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/539818863820297977.log.
-    The file will have its original line endings in your working directory.
-    > git add -u
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     > git commit -m 'yet another update'
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/simple_cmake_example/main.cpp.
+    warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-    [master a7ec399] yet another update
+    [master fe4282c] yet another update
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/README.md.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/README.md.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/http_libcurl_cmake.ipynb.
+    warning: LF will be replaced by CRLF in sem26-fs-fuse/fs_fuse.ipynb.
     The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/186616182816427350.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/509654095027644880.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/interactive_launcher_tmp/539818863820297977.log.
-    The file will have its original line endings in your working directory.
-    warning: LF will be replaced by CRLF in sem24-http-libcurl-cmake/simple_cmake_example/main.cpp.
-    The file will have its original line endings in your working directory.
     warning: LF will be replaced by CRLF in tools/save_them_all.ipynb.
     The file will have its original line endings in your working directory.
-     8 files changed, 872 insertions(+), 165 deletions(-)
+     4 files changed, 96 insertions(+), 36 deletions(-)
-     create mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/186616182816427350.log
-     create mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/509654095027644880.log
-     create mode 100644 sem24-http-libcurl-cmake/interactive_launcher_tmp/539818863820297977.log
-     create mode 100644 sem24-http-libcurl-cmake/video.jpg
+     create mode 100644 sem26-fs-fuse/poll.png
     > git push origin master
-    Counting objects: 14, done.
+    Counting objects: 8, done.
     Delta compression using up to 2 threads.
-    Compressing objects: 100% (13/13), done.
+    Compressing objects: 100% (8/8), done.
-    Writing objects: 100% (14/14), 256.54 KiB | 0 bytes/s, done.
+    Writing objects: 100% (8/8), 111.90 KiB | 0 bytes/s, done.
-    Total 14 (delta 7), reused 0 (delta 0)
+    Total 8 (delta 6), reused 0 (delta 0)
-    remote: Resolving deltas: 100% (7/7), completed with 6 local objects.[K
+    remote: Resolving deltas: 100% (6/6), completed with 6 local objects.[K
     To git@github.com:yuri-pechatnov/caos_2019-2020.git
-       c529b1f..a7ec399  master -> master
+       89fd245..fe4282c  master -> master